Horror Movie ‘Rings’ Takes Over Friday Box Office, Unseats ‘Split’ [Video]

-Rings is a direct sequel to the first and second U.S. adaptation of the Japanese horror hit, The Ring (Ringu in Japan).
+Rings is a direct sequel to the first and second U.S. adaptation of the Japanese horror hit The Ring (Ringu in Japan).
 Now that the winter months have descended over the world and horror is ripe on the theatrical circuit, Rings has made significant progress with its Friday debut at the box office.

 If there is one thing that fans of horror hate, that is a movie that reboots a franchise as opposed to simply adding a sequel.
 Rings certainly did not disappoint with that demand, but it has received some critical reviews.